Deep-Time: Imagining Ely's Pre-historic Landscape and Ocean

 Babylon Gallery, Highfield Littleport Academy SEND School and Wicken Fen National Trust Nature Reserve

-As part of 'Sensing Nature Project', I have been commissioned to lead a team of artists in working with every pupil from Highfield Littleport Academy SEND school to explore the deep geological past of Wicken Fen, using key moments from the historic timeline to inspire the co-creation of new permanent artworks for the school.
+As part of the Inspired by Nature Project, I was commissioned to lead a team of artists in working with every pupil from Highfield Littleport Academy SEND school to explore Wicken Fen's deep geological past.
+Drawing inspiration from significant moments in the Fen’s history, we guided students in co-creating permanent artworks that reflect both this rich history and their personal connections to nature.